 In Pokhara and Kathmandu, May temperatures reach around 86 degrees Fahrenheit (30 degrees Celsius) during the day and 64 degrees Fahrenheit (18 degrees Celcius) at night.

-Head to the higher mountains for Nepal's classic treks in the Annapurna region, Everest region, or Mount Kanchanjunga.
+Head to the higher mountains for Nepal's classic treks in the Annapurna region, Everest region, or Mount Kanchenjunga.
 If you want to avoid the crowds or up the level of difficulty, choose an offbeat trekking destination such as the Makalu region, Langtang, Manaslu, or the Ganesh Himal region.

 The lower areas around Pokhara are the best places to see Nepal's famous rhododendrons in bloom in early spring.
 They begin blooming above Namche in the Everest region in late spring.